 Sales after tax allowance: optimize your profitability

-The flat-rate deduction is specifically designed for auto-entrepreneurs.
-SeDomicilier tells you more about the lump-sum allowance, its rate depending on the activity carried out by your company, and its impact on the auto-entrepreneur's personal taxation.
+The standard allowance is specifically for self-employed status.
+SeDomicilier tells you more about the standard allowance, its rate depending on the activity carried out by your company, and its impact on the self-employed person's personal taxation.

 Taxation